ppy/osu-wiki/wiki/FAQ/en.md

 #### What does "Use Taiko skin for Taiko mode" in Options under Skin section do?
 This button only works if a folder named `taiko` (capitalisation does not matter) inside the `Skins` folder of the `osu!` file directory existed.

-When enabled, it will use the `taiko` folder's skin elements when playing in osu!taiko, regardless of current skin's taiko elements.
+When enabled, it will use the `taiko` folder's skin elements when playing in _osu!taiko_, regardless of current skin's taiko elements.
 If the `taiko` folder was not found, or disabled, it will use the current skin's taiko elements when available; default if all/certain taiko skin element was not found.

-Ancient trivia note: `taiko` folder used to hold _[Taiko by LuiginHann][Taiko by LuigiHann link]_ skin, which could be downloaded from the now-deprecated `osume.exe` (an osu! updater when osu! need to update) under Skin tab.
-As the button does not check whether the folder contains elements from LuigiHann's skin, it was quickly noted by the community and used as a personal global osu!taiko skin folder.
+Ancient trivia note: `taiko` folder used to hold _[Taiko by LuiginHann][Taiko by LuigiHann link]_ skin, which could be downloaded from the now-deprecated `osume.exe` (an _osu!_ updater when _osu!_ need to update) under Skin tab.
+As the button does not check whether the folder contains elements from _LuigiHann's skin_, it was quickly noted by the community and used as a personal global _osu!taiko_ skin folder.

 ### Beatmapping
 #### "This beatmap you're trying to submit isn't owned by you!"